FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - potential_upper_limit
   - Type: PotentialUnits
   - Description: The upper limit of the potential
+- change_potential
+  - Type: float
+  - Multiple: True
+  - Description: A list of potential values, which could be used to transform reference potential scale
 - cycles
   - Type: Cycle
   - Multiple: True